sharon-ho/sharon-ho/README.md

 ### Hi there 👋
 I'm Sharon (she/her) and I'm currently studying Software Engineering at Concordia University in Montreal.

 My passion lies in ethics & social impact of technology and technology for social good.

+From design to implementation, I love being involved in any part of the software development process.

 Open to all learning and internship opportunities.
 Check out my CV [here](https://github.com/sharon-ho/sharon-ho/blob/main/Sharon%20Ho%20Resume.pdf)!

+### 👩‍💻 What I'm working on

+Currently I am working on [Switchboard](https://github.com/bean-pod/switchboard) as one of its front-end developers and UI/UX designers.
+It's a web service that enables peer-to-peer video streaming between senders and receivers.
+This project is my team's final year undergraduate Capstone project at Concordia University.

 ### 🔭 Skills